tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 exceeding 80 columns significantly increases readability and does not hide information.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
 The same applies to function headers with a long argument list.
-However, never break user-visible strings such as printk messages, because that breaks the ability to grep for them.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Chapter 3: Placing Braces and Spaces